IPorth/TMLflow/README.md

 - bam files (IonTorrent, tumor and normal samples, unmatched, 2 replicates)
 - target bed file (tab-separated; including chr, start, end, amplicon name and gene name in this order)
 - reference genome matching the target bed regions
-- adjusted config file and metadata.tsv
+- adjusted config file and samples.tsv

-## Required software
+## Software and hardware requirements
 Conda or Miniconda
 OS: Linux, Windows 10 with WSL2, not tested on Mac